tc39/proposal-record-tuple/README.md

 // func is able to mutate object’s keys even if object is frozen
 ```

-In that example we try to have more guarantees with `Object.freeze`, unfortunately since we did not freeze it deeply, nothing tells us that `object.a` has been untouched.
-With Record & Tuple that constraint is by nature and there is no doubt ths structure is untouched:
+In the above example, we try to create a guarantee of immutability with `Object.freeze`.
+Unfortunately, since we did not freeze the object deeply, nothing tells us that `object.a` has been untouched.
+With Record & Tuple that constraint is by nature and there is no doubt that the structure is untouched:

 ```js
 const record = #{